-(0 - 6 cr)

-The purpose of Independent Study is to provide students in the senior year of their education: (1) the flexibility of choosing an area of preference in their major field of study; (2) the opportunity to explore their abilities in relation to actual job performance; and (3) the ability to observe other people working in a variety of occupations, in lieu of required ELT courses.
+Variable Credit (0 - 6 cr) Number of hrs/wk to be determined by Advisor The purpose of Independent Study is to provide students in the senior year of their education: (1) the flexibility of choosing an area of preference in their major field of study; (2) the opportunity to explore their abilities in relation to actual job performance; and (3) the ability to observe other people working in a variety of occupations, in lieu of required ELT courses.
 The combination of work and study contributes to a greater sense of responsibility and dependence on one's own judgment.
 This provision allows for a performance contract between the student and a department instructor to reach mutually agreed upon goals.
 Prerequisite: Approval of ELT Department Chairperson and Faculty advisor